Quick Summary :-

 Why Has This Profession Gained Popularity?

-As the year progresses, so does the technology.
+Technology continues to evolve rapidly.
 Today most companies are more concerned with leaving a digital footprint than a carbon footprint.

 The role of a full stack developer handles a myriad of developments that ensure the company stays on track.
 It comes with its share of advantages and disadvantages.